-The faculty mentor, with the oversight of the Director of Third Year Student Curriculum in the Department, is responsible for third year students on the Otolaryngology Clerkship.
-The students faculty mentor (or his/her designate) will ensure that the students are oriented to the service, understand the learning objectives outlined for the elective, and are assigned to appropriate clinic and operative experiences to achieve the learning objectives.
+The faculty mentor, with the oversight of the Director of Third Year Student Curriculum in the Division, is responsible for third year students on the Otolaryngology Clerkship.
+The Chief (or his/her designate) will ensure that the students are oriented to the service, understand the learning objectives outlined for the elective, and are assigned to appropriate clinic and operative experiences to achieve the learning objectives as directed by the faculty mentor.
 Residents participating in student education will evaluate the student's performance during the rotation.
 Students will take call during 3rd and 4th year rotations at the discretion of the faculty mentors.
 This experience will enhance their appreciation of the breadth and depth of Otolaryngology.

-CHIEF RESIDENT EXPECTATIONS AND RESPONSIBILITIES
+CHIEF RESIDENT RESPONSIBILITIES